HeySkidee/practice/fuck it.md

 ---

-Catch any one rabbit at a time. then catch the other one.
+Catch any one rabbit first. then catch the other one.